 Joining our Walks and Guidance for Walkers

-Try a couple of our walks and if we suit you it’s easy to become a member of Ramblers (click here).
+Try a couple of our walks from our programme shown on the website and if we suit you it’s easy to become a member of Ramblers (click here).

 Once you have seen our programme and chosen a walk please contact the walk leaders for any further information.
 Walks will not take place if, in the leader’s opinion, climatic conditions are not suitable.
 If a walk leader decides to change the walk details or cancel a walk they will try to give as much notice as possible by arranging for a message to be posted on the "Latest Walks Information" webpage, or by contacting walkers by email or telephone.
 The walk leader will make sure that there is someone at the official start point to meet walkers who may be unaware of the cancellation.